 Incorporating civically engaged learning outcomes and designing effective formative and summative assessment of student learning related to redesigned course learning outcomes as well as opportunities for the Scholarship of Teaching and Learning.

-Developing community engaged classrooms & community partners: community visits & community needs driven & reflective service learning.
+Developing community engaged classrooms and community partners, community visits, and community-needs driven and reflective service learning.

 Showcase of all Summer Institute Course Design Projects